Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```

 ### Change a Range of Item Values
-To change the value of items within a specific range, define a list with the new values, and refer to the range of index numbers where you want to insert the new values:
+To change the value of items within a specific range, define a list with the new values, and refer to the range of index numbers where you want to insert the new values.

 **Code Example**
     ```jac linenums="1"